-- Weak entity types must be involved in at least one n:1-relationship with a strong entity type (where the strong entity type stands on the 1-side). - this relationship is called an identifying relationship, - the corresponding entity type is called an identifying entity type. - They must have a local key, i.e., a set of attributes that can be extended by the primary keys of the corresponding strong entity type to provide a key for the weak entity type (key inheritance). - Note that weak entity types and their identifying relationship types have a special notation.
+- Weak entity types must be involved in at least one n:1-relationship with a strong entity type (where the strong entity type stands on the 1-side). - this relationship is called an identifying relationship, - the corresponding entity type is called an identifying entity type. - They usually have a local key, i.e., a set of attributes that can be extended by the primary keys of the corresponding strong entity type to provide a key for the weak entity type (key inheritance). - (cases where they do not have a local key are rare, but do exist; usually resulting from reification, cf. Slide 38.) - Note that weak entity types and their identifying relationship types have a special notation.